ucd-nlmsc-teamproject/Type-on-Strap/_posts/2018-08-21-JobMap Final Report.md

 2. Does the information provided by the application accurate
 3. Is the application easier to use than the current process?

-Overall, we believe our application has met the objectives set out at the beginning of the project.
+Overall, we believe our application has met the core objectives set out at the beginning of the project.
 We have been able to build an application that meets our user scenarios and measured as a success based on our success measures.
+There are still some immediate improvements such as using the Google Distance API and using improving the visual appearance of the application that would take us beyond meeting the objective to exceeding the objective.

 In the future, we envisage the following additional features to extend the capability of the solution: